 While there is no denying that Cape Town could be the world’s first big city to have its taps run dry, there is much that can and is being done to avoid this.
 Thanks to the joint efforts of residents, businesses and visitors, water usage has dropped significantly.
 As a result, Day Zero, the day on which taps are expected to run dry, has been pushed out numerous times and according to the experts, with continued effort, can be avoided altogether.

-Choose accommodation wisely
+Choose your Cape Town accommodation wisely

 A ‘dirty’ weekend in Cape Town means different things to different establishments.
 Before booking, find out what contingency plans the establishment has in place and familiarise yourself with them so that you know what to expect.

-Embrace the power shower
+Embracing the power shower in Cape Town

 Shower for 90 seconds making sure you turn off the tap while shampooing and conditioning.
 Treat yourself to a shampoo and blow dry at your hotel salon and bring along a waterless, spray on shampoo for in between days.
 The use of baths is discouraged.